d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

 ──────────────────────────────

   You can send a goal to execute in a Prolog top-level from any buffer with the command `M-x sweeprolog-top-level-send-goal'.

+  Key: C-c C-q (sweeprolog-top-level-send-goal)
+        Execute a Prolog goal in a top-level buffer and display that buffer.

   This command prompts for a Prolog goal in the minibuffer, executes it in a top-level buffer and displays that buffer if it’s not already visible.
 While inserting the goal in the minibuffer, you can use `TAB' (or `C-i') to get completion suggestions.

   In `sweeprolog-mode' buffers, you can invoke `sweeprolog-top-level-send-goal' by typing `C-c C-q'.
 It also uses